Samandeep Singh Gill is a free man.

 Despite IHIT dumping the directive in 2014, the practice of holding evidence beyond 90 days without an additional court order continued.
 Evidence in Gill’s case was held for nearly seven years unlawfully, the judge said.

-“The IHIT policy of noncompliance amounts to systemic, flagrant disregard for charter protected rights … I find that IHIT, was at best, willfully blind towards the charter implications of the policy,” Justice Masuhara said.
+“The IHIT policy of noncompliance amounts to systemic, flagrant disregard for charter protected rights … I find that IHIT was, at best, willfully blind towards the charter implications of the policy,” Masuhara said.

-“The fact that the police, in this case, sought and received legal advice that explicitly deemed compliance mandatory makes these actions more egregious,” concluded the judge.
+“The fact that the police, in this case, sought and received legal advice that explicitly deemed compliance mandatory makes these actions more egregious.”

 The glaring question now is how many homicide cases are potentially in legal jeopardy because of what the judge described as IHIT’s former policy of noncompliance with the law.